 Under IRS regulations, you must keep a mileage log of your business trips in order to deduct them.
 A pen and paper in the car is fine, but there are also apps available that help you keep track of your mileage and other information about your vehicle.

-For example, if you use QuickBooks Self-Employed, you can download the app, and it will automatically detect and record when you’re driving.
+When use use a mileage tracking app, it will automatically detect and record when you’re driving.
 You just need to go back later and set which trips were business and which trips were personal.
+If you choose a subscription-based app, the cost of the app is tax-deductible.

 How and when is the mileage rate set?